d-rens/university-setup/README.md

 This fork aims to remove stuff that makes it unnecessary complex like the google calendar integration.
 But on the other hand add features to make it more effective.

-The programs used will also change from polybar and rofi to dmwblocks and dmenu, the first will not be usable outside of dwm but it's just the statusbar.
+The programs used will also change **from rofi to dmenu** and **from polybar also to dwmblocks**. dmenu will be usable under all unix variants and the dwm statusbar will be a script so that one can also embed it into other bars.

 # Managing LaTeX lecture notes
 This repository complements the original author's [third blog post about his and my note taking setup](https://castel.dev/post/lecture-notes-3).

 #### File structure